 Policy Principle Proposed Development Giving due weight to net economic benefit.
-There would be net positive socio-economic effects (Chapter 14 of the EIA Report).
+There would be net positive socio-economic effects (EIA Chapter 14).
 Respond to economic issues, challenges and opportunities, outlined in local economic strategies.
-There would be positive local economic effects (Chapter 14 of the EIA Report).
+There would be positive local economic effects (EIA Chapter 14).
 Supporting good design and the six qualities of successful places.
-The design principles for the Proposed Development and the design iterations, described in Chapter 3 of the EIA Report, demonstrate that due regard has been given to minimising environmental impacts and that the turbine layout can be accommodated within the Development Site.
+The design principles for the Proposed Development and the design iterations, described in AI Chapter 3 , demonstrate that due regard has been given to minimising environmental impacts and that the turbine layout can be accommodated within the Development Site.
 Supporting delivery of infrastructure, for example transport, education, energy, digital and water.
 Energy infrastructure would be delivered.
 Supporting climate change mitigation and adaptation including taking account of flood risk.
 The Proposed Development would have the capacity to generate significant amounts of renewable electricity.
 Furthermore, the Proposed Development would increase the amount of renewable energy compared to the Consented Development.
 Improving health and well-being by offering opportunities for social interaction and physical activity, including sport and recreation.
 The Proposed Development would provide opportunities for public access including for walking and cycling.
 Having regard to the principles for sustainable land use set out in the Land Use Strategy.
 The Proposed Development would represent a sustainable use of land.
 Protecting, enhancing and promoting access to cultural heritage, including the historic environment.
 The iterative design process has been used to ensure that the effects of the Proposed Development on heritage assets has been minimised through avoidance of significant archaeological remains where possible and ensuring appropriate separation distances from heritage assets.
 Significant adverse effects have been identified for two heritage assets - Scheduled Stone Circle at Druim Dubh and the Category B listed Stornoway War Memorial.
-This is no different to the Consented Development (Chapter 7 of the EIA Report).
+This is no different to the Consented Development (EIA Chapter 7).
 Protecting, enhancing and promoting access to natural heritage, including green infrastructure, landscape and the wider environment.
 The landscape has the capacity to accommodate the Proposed Development and it would provide opportunities for public access.
 The iterative design process has incorporated measures to minimise impacts on ecology, freshwater ecology, ornithology, the most sensitive areas of blanket bog habitat and rare plant species.
 Avoiding over-development, protecting the amenity of new and existing development and considering the implications of development for water, air and soil quality.
 The Proposed Development would be consistent with this principle.